Naveen-Pal/Anhad-CTF-Solutions/Solution.md

 **Solution:**
 1. Visit `http://82.25.105.26`.
 2. Inspect the website's cookies using browser developer tools (e.g., Chrome DevTools).
-3. Locate the cookie named `cookiee` with the key value.
+3. Locate the cookie named `key` with flag as its value.
 **Flag:** `shadowCTF{QXBy}`

 ---